-Note that this formula is the record's contribution to the total unscaled deviance described in Section 6.1.2.26 where ω denotes the weight variable.
+Note that this formula is the record's contribution to the total unscaled deviance described in Section 6.1.2.

 - 4. Run a GLM specified as follows: - The target variable is the unit deviance calculated in step 3. - The distribution is gamma. - As predictors, use whatever variables we believe may affect dispersion.
 These are the z variables of Equation 24, which may or may not be the same as the main GLM predictors.